 Most European countries are applying escalating measures, such as shutting down borders and banning gatherings.
 Rather than eradicating the virus, they tend to slow and stop transmission, prevent outbreaks and delay spread, and minimise the impact of the epidemic on health systems.
 However, the EU is facing difficulties to deal with the conflicts among member states on the agreement to share rescue package debt.
 On 4 May, leaders from 40 countries came together to support the COVID-19 Global Response International Pledging Event hosted by the EU Commission.
 Some €7.4 billion was pledged for researching and developing vaccines, diagnostics, and therapeutics.

 In March of 2020, cases in the USA skyrocket from double-digit to over 165,000.
 The United States is becoming the new hotspot of the COVID-19.
 Except for general measures like expanding the production of ventilators and creating temporary hospitals, the US government also urges researches on the vaccine.
 On 17 March 2020.
 The first human trial of a vaccine to protect against pandemic coronavirus has started in the US.
 However, the epidemic situation is far from optimistic.
 White House medical adviser Dr. Anthony Fauci warns that the virus could kill up to 200,000 Americans.
+On 7 July, the US withdraws from the WHO during the pandemic, leaving a negative effect on the WHO’s financial viability.

 The explosive growth of coronavirus brings both physical and mental pressures to frontline healthcare workers.
 Despite recruiting retired medics and final-year medical students, medical systems in countries like Italy and Spain are still on the brink.
 Lacking protective equipment exposures healthcare workers to the high risk of infection as well.
 To date, over 8,000 health workers have tested positive for coronavirus in Italy, and 61 have died.
 Thus, nations are prioritizing the welfare of healthcare workers, such as ensuring their groceries and test kits for the disease.
 Countries like the UK and Germany also give medical staff national applause.